- Energy Kcal 87

-Slightly pinch the base to seal and you have made your first roll 22.
+Slightly pinch the base to seal, and you have your first roll 22.
 Place the milk rolls on a drip pan lined with baking paper 23.
 Mix egg and milk in a bowl 24.

 Brush the rolls 25 and leave to rise for about 30 minutes.
 Once risen, bake your milk bread in a static oven preheated to 400°F (200°C) for about 12-13 minutes.
 Once cooked 26, place them on a grill to let them cool 27 before serving with sweet fillings such as jams, marmalade and sweet creams or with cold cuts and cheeses!

-The dough of these sandwiches must be very soft and elastic, but not sticky: much depends on the flour used in the preparation, which absorbs more or less liquid.
+The dough must be very soft and elastic, but not sticky.
+It all depends on the flour used in the preparation, which absorbs more or less liquid.
 Feel the dough as you knead it on the pastry board for 15 minutes: if it's too hard, add a little milk, or a little flour if it's sticky.